Audra505/sql-queries/projects/leetcode_sql_50_postgresql_solutions/study_notes/SQL OPERATORS.md

     COALESCE(bonus, 0) AS adjusted_bonus
 FROM Employees;

--- If bonus is NULL, it will display 0 instead, ensuring totals or averages don’t break due to missing data.(Give me the first thing that’s not missing.)
+-- If bonus is NULL, it will display 0 instead, ensuring totals or averages don’t break due to missing data.
+-- (Give me the first thing that’s not missing.)
 ```

 **NULLIF() Syntax & Example:**